utdata/rwdir/docs/12-explore.md

 ## Counting and aggregation

-A large part of data analyis is counting and sorting, or filtering and then counting and sorting.
+A large part of data analysis is counting and sorting, or filtering and then counting and sorting.

 ### Counting rows based on a column